iamk3v/assignment-2-cloud/README.md

 We chose to use a designated Discord server for ensuring effective and useful communication.

 ### Contributors
-- Marius: Registrations, Testing and Stub
+- Marius: Registrations, Testing and Docker
 - Mathias: Notifications, Firebase and Testing
-- Sebastian: Dashboard & Status
+- Sebastian: Dashboard, Status and Testing
 - Johannes: Caching, Webhooks and Clients

 ## Table of Contents